Application for License - Fee $300 (Additional $35 for purchase of Practice Act)

 - Education – AVMA Accredited

-- Certified copy of your transcripts of records from the schools or colleges of veterinary medicine attended which shows total number of hours attended, subjects studied, grades given and date of graduation.
+- Certified copy of your transcripts of record from the school or college of veterinary medicine attended which shows applicant’s educational qualifications, including the name, location of the school, and the date the degree was awarded.

 - Education – Non AVMA Accredited or Foreign Graduates